mounteverset/generalist_bt_gen/ideas.md

 finished.
 - instead of only relying on langchain to be able to make tool calls and generate an answer.
 If it fails after let's say two tries to generate a suitable tree, let's use an LLM CLI tool which has a longer runtime but may produce better results because it is able to scrape and dynamically open files in the workspace.
+-The XML generator prompt for a new tree should be specifically tasked to NOT create new action nodes and then build the package to get new actions into the tree because in a sense we want to control the actions to makethem be as safe as normally written nodes.